Investing term

 Letting money you've already spent or lost dictate your next decision.

-The sunk-cost fallacy is letting money or effort you've already spent — and can't recover — dictate your next decision.
-In investing it shows up as holding a losing position because of how much you've already lost, rather than judging it fresh on its future prospects.
-The only rational question is whether the investment is worth holding from here, regardless of what it cost you.
+In investing it shows up as holding a losing position because of how much you've already lost, rather than judging it fresh on its future prospects — 'I can't sell now, I'm down so much.'
+But the amount you've lost is a sunk cost; it doesn't change whether the investment is a good hold from today.
+The only rational question is whether the investment is worth owning from here, on its own merits, regardless of what it cost you or how much it's already fallen.

 For example